Rool Svelte

 Svelte 5 bindings for Rool Spaces.
 Adds reactive state to the SDK using $state runes.

 Requires Svelte 5.
-For core concepts (objects, references, AI placeholders, undo/redo), see the SDK documentation.
+For core concepts (objects, references, AI, WebDAV files, undo/redo), see the SDK documentation.

 Installation